-During his interview with Michele, West did talk about the criticism he has received within the black community, specifically from radio personality Tom Joyner, who said West and Smiley have "set the tone" for attacks on president from the far right.
+During his interview with Martin, West did talk about the criticism he has received within the black community, specifically from radio personality Tom Joyner, who said West and Smiley have "set the tone" for attacks on the president from the far right.

 West called Joyner's comments "ridiculous."
 But he always brought the conversation back to what he feels is Obama's abandonment of poor people.